marco-luciano/usa-php-slim-api/README.md

 ## Setup

-Before usage, rename the *.env.example* file in the root directory to *.env* and change, if necessary, the environment variables described.
+Before usage, create a *.env* file, following the *.env.example* file in the root directory, and change, if necessary, the environment variables described.

 ## Usage